 - The care was not paid for by Medicaid

-Example: This transfer penalty exception will not apply if the child is the client’s community first choice (CFC) individual provider for two years, and the client (for example) begins receiving nursing home services.
+Example: This transfer penalty exception will not apply if the child is the client’s CFC individual provider for two years, and the client (for example) begins receiving nursing home services.

 - The care enabled the client to remain at home; and